DavidGLS/HTML/20210521-MakingTable/README.md

 6. Learn to use col;
 7. Learn to use width in col element;
 8. Learn to use align in tr element;
 9. Learn to use colspan and rolspan to make a merged table;
+10. Learn to use thead, tbody, tfoot tags;
+11. Learn to use colgroup to shorter codes;
+12. Learn to use remarks;
 ***
 ## 2. Requirements:
 The first table must look like this: